What To Know Before You Go To

 Local Customs/Social Conventions

-Breakfast, lunch and dinners are included throughout your stay.
-Breakfast and dinner will be served in our hotel’s main dining room and will be buffet-style.
-Please plan to enjoy your dinners approximately around 7:00 pm each day.
-Unlike in the US, it is frowned upon to take food out of the room.
+Breakfast will be served in our hotel’s main dining room throughout your journey, and will be buffet style.
+Unlike in the US, it is frowned upon to take food out of the breakfast room.
+Lunches are included on the days you are walking, lunch will be approximately between1:30-3:00 pm.
+Dinners will be at a local restaurant or your hotel.
+Please plan to enjoy your dinners around 7:00-8:00 pm each day.
+Most dinners will be served “sit down” with a pre-determined 3-4 course meal.
 Your meals include mineral water and wine.
-While some restaurants may be able to provide for a special diet, such as vegetarian or sodium-free, there is no way for us to guarantee this.
+While some restaurants may be able to provide for a special diet, such as vegetarian or sodium-free, 206 Tours cannot guarantee a special meal request.
+Generally vegetarian and vegan meals tend to lack variety and imagination.

-Generally, most local tap water will not hurt you, however, due to differences in mineral and micro-biotic levels.
-We recommend that you avoid consuming local tap water, as it may upset your stomach.
+While most local tap water will not hurt you, due to differences in mineral and micro-biotic levels, we recommend that you avoid consuming local tap water, as it may upset your stomach.

 Useful travel links: